2023 Solar Incentives Guide for Scituate, RI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
-Various kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, might be available to you.
-Certain incentives may be provided via the state of Rhode Island, by your utility company or by county or municipality, while others are federal.
-You might qualify for any of the following types of solar incentives:
+The term "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Various types of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be provided via the Rhode Island government, by your utility company or by county or municipality, while others are federal.
+Types of solar incentives might include:

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-Your local Scituate solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Scituate solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives